cyye47/rna-seq-star-deseq2-GSEA-scInference/README.md

 ## Installation

 Make sure conda is installed first.
 You can download it from [here] (https://github.com/conda-forge/miniforge/releases/).
-For osx, install the x86_64 version because bioconda packages does not support arm64.
+For osx, install the x86_64 version because bioconda packages do not support arm64.
 Then add conda conda/bin to $PATH by modifying ~/.zshrc

-It should be version 24.7.1 or later.
+conda should be version >=24.7.1.
 If not

 conda update conda

+Then create the virtual environment

 mamba create -c conda-forge -c bioconda --name snakemake snakemake snakedeploy